9 FAM 504.4

-(5) (U) Any required supporting financial evidence from all sponsors is received (Note: NVC will send an assessment letter for these if all other requirements are met); and
+(5) (U) Any required supporting financial evidence from all sponsors is received.
+(Note: ONLY for IVIS cases, NVC will send an assessment letter for these if all other requirements are met); and

 a.
 (U) Standard Procedures and Forms Have Been Developed and Installed at All Posts to:

-(2) (U) Under such a procedure, applicants are considered "documentarily qualified" only when they have demonstrated that they have in their possession all of the documents required.
+(2) (U) Under such a procedure, applicants are considered "documentarily complete" only when they have demonstrated that they have in their possession all of the documents required.

 a.
-(U) Means of Establishing Whether Applicant Is "Documentarily Qualified" for Cases Where Petitions Were Filed at Post: The concept of documentarily qualified is important in IV processing, particularly in numerically controlled visa categories.† Documentarily qualified means that the alien has returned Form DS-2001, Notification of Applicant Readiness, or has otherwise informed post or NVC that all required documents have been obtained, and that all clearance procedures have been completed.
-Different operating environments may call for flexibility in processes used to determine whether an applicant meets this standard, but any process used to determine that an applicant is documentarily qualified must:
+(U) Means of Establishing Whether Applicant Is "Documentarily Qualified/Complete" for Cases Where Petitions Were Filed at Post: The concept of documentarily complete is important in IV processing, particularly in numerically controlled visa categories.
+Documentarily complete means that the alien has returned Form DS-2001, Notification of Applicant Readiness, or has otherwise informed post or NVC that all required documents have been obtained, and that all clearance procedures have been completed.
+Different operating environments may call for flexibility in processes used to determine whether an applicant meets this standard, but any process used to determine that an applicant is documentarily complete must:

 b.
 (U) Individual Declaration Versus Prescreening for Cases Where Petitions Were Filed at Post: